dougpulse/WindowsTools/README.md

 - Note:  You may want to rename the shortcut (and maybe the bat file) "tidy xml" if you want to modify a copy of it to tidy html.

+### Incomplete/Quirky
+These ones are not full-featured or do strange things like open Excel to display output.
+But that could be modified.

+**MSAD Groups per User.vbs**
+VBScript that accepts one user name, queries MS Active Directory, and displays all of the groups of which that user is a member.
+- Produces an error if the user name is not found.
+- Outputs to Excel
+- Usage:  Double-click, enter the user name

+**MSAD Users per Group.vbs**
+VBScript that accepts one group name, queries MS Active Directory, and displays all of the membership list.
+- Produces an error if the user name is not found.
+- Outputs to Excel
+- Usage:  Double-click, enter the group name

+**CompareFolders.bat**
+Compares the directory listing of two folders.
+- Usage:  Drag and drop two folders onto the file.
+- Usage (alternate):  Run from the command line:
+    CompareFolders.bat "First Folder" SomeOtherFolder

+**FileTypes** (folder)
+Shows how to create seed files for new documents.